-CDFstatus CDFerror(/ out Completion status code. / CDFstatus status, / in Status code. / char message); / out Explanation text for the status code. / status The status code to check.
+CDFstatus CDFerror(/ (out Completion status code. / CDFstatus status, / i in Status code. / char message); / (out Explanation text for the status code. / status Status code to check. message The explanation of the status code.
+This character string must be large enough to hold CDF STATUSTEXT LEN + 1 characters (including the NUL terminator).